The Best Rifle Scopes

 Comfortable eye relief & clear glass

 It also has nice long eye relief, a fast-focus eyepiece that makes getting on target quick and easy, and higher-end features like multi-coated lenses and resettable MOA turrets which are hidden beneath the included turrent covers.
 You get 1/4 MOA adjustments, which are nice and tactile, and a spare battery in the windage cover!
 Nice touch.

 Mid-tier rifle scopes often don’t offer the light-transmitting ability of premium models, so for very long-distance shooting or lower light shooting situations, you’ll still want to consider a scope from a higher tier that can offer a brighter sight picture.

-But for most shooters most of the time a sub-$500 rifle scope can meet all your needs – and the Crossfire II is an exceptional value in this price range.
+For most shooters, most of the time, a sub-$500 rifle scope can meet all your needs – and the Crossfire II is an exceptional value in this price range.

 - Long eye relief

 - Struggles with longer distance performance